Website migration guide

 You usually cannot keep the Wix editing experience, Wix app behavior, Wix-only animations, or a clean export of the whole website as normal source code.
 Wix's own help center explains that Wix is a SaaS platform and that Wix sites rely on Wix's proprietary services to operate.

-That is why a real migration plan treats the current Wix site as the reference, then rebuilds the important pages cleanly.
+That is why a real migration plan treats the current Wix site as the reference, then revamps the important pages cleanly.

-Is it worth paying for a rebuild if Wix is cheap?
+Is it worth paying for a revamp if Wix is cheap?

 Sometimes no. If you want the cheapest possible do-it-yourself website and you are happy writing the copy, choosing the layout, managing the SEO settings, handling DNS, and making every future update yourself, Wix can still be the right tool.

-A $1,000 rebuild is not competing with a blank Wix account.
-It is competing with the cost of a small-business site that looks dated, does not explain the offer, is hard to update, has weak service pages, loses leads on mobile, or makes an owner keep paying for a platform they do not really want to use.
+A $1,000 revamp is not competing with a blank Wix account.
+It is competing with the cost of a site that looks dated, does not explain the offer, is hard to update, has weak service pages, loses leads on mobile, or makes a team keep paying for a platform they do not really want to use.

-The rebuild has to earn its keep.
-The value is the done-for-you work: planning the new structure, rewriting the important sections, preserving SEO where possible, setting redirects, launching on fast hosting, and leaving the business with standard website code instead of another rented dashboard.
+The revamp has to earn its keep.
+The value is the done-for-you work: planning the new structure, rewriting the important sections, preserving SEO where possible, setting redirects, preparing an owner-controlled launch path, and leaving the business with standard website code instead of another rented dashboard.

 The SEO-safe migration checklist

-- Protect email before launch.
-Many small businesses forget email.
+8. Protect email before launch.
+Many teams forget email.
 Save MX, SPF, DKIM, and DMARC records before moving the domain or changing nameservers.

 When you should stay on Wix

-For a small business, that often means a cleaner site, fewer plugin problems, stronger mobile pages, and a cheaper maintenance path.
+For a lead-generation business website, that often means a cleaner site, fewer widget and plugin problems, stronger mobile pages, and a cheaper maintenance path.
 It also gives the owner a website they can actually own instead of another dashboard they have to rent forever.

 The Freehold Sites approach

 We start with the current Wix URL and do a teardown.
-The first pass looks for design problems, mobile issues, page speed, lead-path friction, SEO basics, and risky migration points.
-From there, the rebuild is scoped around what the business actually needs.
+The first pass looks for design problems, mobile issues, page speed, lead-path friction, SEO basics, AI-search clarity, expert proof, and risky migration points.
+From there, the revamp is scoped around what the business actually needs.

-If the site is a good fit, the usual path is a lean rebuild, URL preservation where possible, redirects where needed, Search Console setup, Cloudflare Pages hosting, and a simple monthly plan if the owner wants ongoing edits or SEO work.
+If the site is a good fit, the usual path is a lean revamp, URL preservation where possible, redirects where needed, Search Console setup, a repo/code handoff, and an owner-controlled hosting setup.
+Monthly support is only for owners who want ongoing edits or SEO work.

 Want a quick read on your Wix site?

 Send the current URL and the biggest headache.
-We will tell you what can be preserved, what should be rebuilt, and what to watch before changing DNS.
+We will tell you what can be preserved, what should be revamped, and what to watch before changing DNS.

 Get a free teardown